holy-himalaya-eco-trek-logo

 30 mins flight and 4 hours trek

 On this day, we'll catch an early morning flight to Lukla, which takes about 45 minutes.
 Depending on when we arrive, we'll grab breakfast either in Kathmandu or Lukla before we begin our trek.
 It's going to be an easy day, with breathtaking views of the Himalayas all around us.
 We'll see peaks like Knodge Ri, Tang Ragi Tu, and Khatang, along with lush jungles and quaint villages.
 The locals are friendly, too!
 By the afternoon, we'll reach our campsite at Chutanga.
-We'll have a light lunch and dinner at the camp.
+We'll have light lunch and dinner at the camp.

 4